JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/Communication_Experimentation.md

 # Communication Subsystem Experimentation

 ### What Is Being Tested
-1. Ability to connect to Wi-Fi for sending data to a server on the Internet
+1. Wi-Fi Connection Distance Test
 2. Throughput for our code

 ### What Is Not Being Tested
+* Ability to connect Wi-Fi
+  * It should be a given that a device that claims to connect to Wi-Fi does indeed connect to the Wi-Fi.
+This ability was proven during the prototype demonstration.
+  * Given that the ESP8266 is the Wi-Fi component, we may assume that its hardware is functioning as intended.
 * 3G/4G/LTE abilities
   * 3G services are no longer supported in the U.S.A.
   * 4G/LTE options are not being implementing in this iteration